Floyd-Fish/ST7789-STM32/README.md

 - 240*240 resolution

 If you like, you could customize it's resolution to drive different displays you prefer:D
+> For example, a 240x320 display is perfectly suited for st7789.
+> Just set all X_SHIFT and Y_SHIFT to 0, and set resolution to 240|320.

 For more details, please refer to ST7789's datasheet.
 ## How to use ?